austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 ## Helpful Tips

-* There is a [public bridge](https://t2bot.io/discord) that allows you to connect a Discord channel with a Matrix room.There is [another bridge that allows looking at your Discord direct messages from Matrix side](https://github.com/matrix-discord/matrix-appservice-discord), but that one requires self-hosting and more extensive setup than the public t2bot bridge.
-(Although, backlinking Matrix data to Discord will reduce its privacy, so please take ethical concerns into account when using it.)
+* There is a [public bridge](https://t2bot.io/discord) that allows you to connect a Discord channel with a Matrix room.
+There is [another bridge that allows looking at your Discord direct messages from Matrix side](https://github.com/matrix-discord/matrix-appservice-discord), but that one requires self-hosting and more extensive setup than the public t2bot bridge.
+(Although, backlinking Matrix data to Discord will reduce its privacy, so please take ethical concerns into account when using them.)
 * Your user colour is chosen by a hash function (varies by app) that takes in your MXID.

 ## Footnotes